galliot-us/smart-social-distancing/README.md

 ```

 As you are using a self-signed certificate you will need to import the created CA (using the `.pem` file) in your browser as a trusted CA.

+### Configuring OAuth2 in the endpoints

+By default, all the endpoints exposed by the processors are accessible by everyone with access to the LAN.
+To avoid this vulnerability, the processor includes the possibility of configuring OAuth2 to keep your API secure.

+To configure OAuth2 in the processor you need to follow these steps:
+  1. Enabling OAuth2 in the API by setting in `True` the parameter `UseAuthToken` (included in the `API` section).
+  2. Set into the container the env `SECRET_ACCESS_KEY`.
+This env is used to encode the JWT token.
+An easy way to do that is
+     to create a `.env` file (following the template `.env.example`) and pass the flag ```--env-file .env ``` when you run the processor.
+  3. Create an API user.
+You can do that in two ways:
+     1. Using the `create_api_user.py` script:

+      Inside the docker container, execute the script `python3 create_api_user.py --user=<USER> --password=<PASSWORD>`.
+For example, if you are using an x86 device, you can execute the following script.
+      ```bash
+      docker run -it -p HOST_PORT:8000 -v "$PWD":/repo -e TZ=`./timezone.sh` neuralet/smart-social-distancing:latest-x86_64 python3 create_api_user.py --user=<USER> --password=<PASSWORD>
+      ```
+     2. Using the `/auth/create_api_user` endpoint:
+      Send a POST request to the endpoint `http://<PROCESSOR_HOST>:<PROCESSOR_PORT>/auth/create_api_user` with the following body:
+      ```
+      {
+          "user": <USER>,
+          "password": <PASSWORD>
+      }
+      ```

+      After executing one of these steps, the `user` and `password` (hashed) will be stored in the file `/repo/data/auth/api_user.txt` inside the container.
+To avoid losing that file when the container is restarted, we recommend mounting the `/repo` directory as a volume.
+  4. Request a valid token.
+You can obtain one by sending a PUT request to the endpoint `http://<PROCESSOR_HOST>:<PROCESSOR_PORT>/auth/access_token` with the following body:
+      ```
+      {
+          "user": <USER>,
+          "password": <PASSWORD>
+      }
+      ```
+      The obtained token will be valid for 1 week (then a new one must be requested from the API) and needs to be sent as an `Authorization` header in all the requests.
+If you don't send the token (when the `UseAuthToken` attribute is set in `True`), you will receive a `401 Unauthorized` response.

 ### Change the default configuration
 You can read and modify the configurations in `config-*.ini` files, accordingly: